-At the end of the fiscal year, Spring ISD had current assets covering 2.61 times its current liabilities, receiving 8 points based on the new determination of points scale:
+At the end of the fiscal year, Spring ISD had current assets covering 5.53 times its current liabilities.
+The district received 10 points based on the determination of points scale:

 8. Was the ratio of long-term liabilities to total assets for the school district sufficient to support long-term solvency?
+(If the school district's change of students in membership over 5 years was 7 percent or more, then the school district passes this indicator.)